Yesterday you were throwing your cap into the air, today you’re tossing yourself into the job-hunting pool.

 You want the hiring manager to take a quick look at the top of your resume and think “hey, this looks interesting, what’s next?”

 How do you do that, especially with no job experience?
-Write a resume objective.
+Write

 The objective is a short, snappy blurb that mentions your career goals and the relevant skills you have to become their next employee of the year.